Unraveling the Challenges Ahead for Newell Brands Inc (NWL)

 Understanding Newell Brands Inc's Business

-Newell Brands Inc is an American global consumer goods company with a market cap of $4.08 billion.
-The business activities of the group function through five segments namely, Commercial Solutions, Home Appliances, Home Solutions, Learning and Development, Outdoor and Recreation.
-The Learning and Development segment generates most of the revenue for the firm which offers baby gear and infant care products; writing instruments, including markers and highlighters, pens and pencils; art products; activity-based adhesive and cutting products, and labeling solutions.
-The company's sales stand at $8.546 billion with an operating margin of 4.83%.
+Newell Brands Inc is an American global consumer goods company with a market cap of $3.96 billion and sales of $8.55 billion.
+The company operates through five segments: Commercial Solutions, Home Appliances, Home Solutions, Learning and Development, and Outdoor and Recreation.
+The Learning and Development segment, which offers baby gear and infant care products, writing instruments, art products, and labeling solutions, generates most of the revenue for the firm.
+The company's operating margin stands at 4.83%.

 Financial Strength Breakdown

 Newell Brands Inc's financial strength indicators present some concerning insights about the company's balance sheet health.
-The company's interest coverage ratio of 1.56 positions it worse than 85.97% of 1354 companies in the Consumer Packaged Goods industry.
+The company's interest coverage ratio of 1.56 positions it worse than 86.09% of 1352 companies in the Consumer Packaged Goods industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
-The company's Altman Z-Scoreis just 0.67, which is below the distress zone of 1.81.
+The company's Altman Z-Score is just 0.67, which is below the distress zone of 1.81.
 This suggests that the company may face financial distress over the next few years.
 Additionally, the company's low cash-to-debt ratio at 0.05 indicates a struggle in handling existing debt levels.
-Furthermore, the company's debt-to-Ebitda ratio is 52.72, which is above Joel Tillinghast's warning level of 4 and is worse than 97.99% of 1346 companies in the Consumer Packaged Goods industry.
+Furthermore, the company's debt-to-Ebitda ratio is 52.72, which is above Joel Tillinghast's warning level of 4 and is worse than 97.99% of 1344 companies in the Consumer Packaged Goods industry.

 Growth Prospects